GuLinux/AsyncWiFiMulti/README.md

     void onDisconnected(OnDisconnected callback);
 ```

+## Examples/tests

+Please look at the [test file](test/main.cpp) for a working example on how to use the class.

+You can also launch tests using platformio using the `pio test` command.
+You only need to provide an `aps_configuration.h` file filled with your APs credentials.

 `onConnected` and `onFailure` will only be called if `AsyncWiFiMulti` is currently in `running` state. `running` will be set to `true` after calling `start`,
 and will be set to `false` after either a successful connection, or a failure.